-Upon a termination of employment for any reason, each NEO would be entitled to (i) any amount of annual base salary earned, but not yet paid, through the termination date, (ii) any annual bonus for the year prior to the year of termination that was earned, but not yet paid, (iii) any expenses owed to the NEO and (iv) any amount arising from the NEO's participation in, or benefits under, any employee benefit plans, programs or arrangements (including, where applicable, any death and disability benefits) (the "Accrued Obligations").
-Pursuant to the terms of each NEO's option award agreement, all unvested options would automatically terminate without consideration upon a termination of employment for any reason.
+Upon a termination of employment for any reason, Messrs.
+Bricker and Davis and Ms. Neale would be entitled to (i) any amount of annual base salary earned, but not yet paid, through the termination date, (ii) any annual bonus for the year prior to the year of termination that was earned, but not yet paid, (iii) any reimbursable expenses owed and (iv) any amount arising from participation in, or benefits under, any employee benefit plans, programs or arrangements (including, where applicable, any death and disability benefits) (the "Accrued Obligations").
+Pursuant to the terms of the option award agreements and RSU award agreements, all unvested options and RSUs would automatically terminate without consideration upon a termination of relationship with the Company for any reason.

-Upon a termination of employment by the Company or its subsidiary without Cause (including, for Messrs.
-Bricker and Davis, a non-renewal by the Company or its subsidiary), or in the case of Mr. Bricker, a resignation by Mr. Bricker for Good Reason (each, a "Qualifying Termination"), each NEO would be entitled to: (i) his Accrued Obligations and (ii) continued payment of his base salary until the earlier of the 12-month (for Mr. Bricker, 18-month) anniversary of the termination date and the first date that the NEO violates any of his restrictive covenants after receipt of notice thereof and expiration of a 10-business day cure period (the "Severance Benefits").
-The Severance Benefits are conditioned upon the NEO's execution of a general release of claims.
+Pursuant to Messrs.
+Bricker and Davis' employment agreements, upon a termination of employment by the Company or its subsidiary without Cause (including a non-renewal by the Company or its subsidiary), or in the case of Mr. Bricker, a resignation by Mr. Bricker for Good Reason, each of Messrs.
+Bricker and Davis would be entitled to the following benefits, subject to execution of a general release of claims: (i) his Accrued Obligations and (ii) continued payment of his base salary until the earlier of the 12-month (for Mr. Bricker, 18-month) anniversary of the termination date and the first date that the executive violates any of his restrictive covenants after receipt of notice thereof and expiration of a 10-business day cure period.